Elon Musk’s $1 million-a-day voter sweepstakes can proceed, a Pennsylvania judge says

 In an Oct.
 20 social media post shown in court, Musk said anyone signing the petition had “a daily chance of winning $1M!”

-Summers grilled him on Musk's use of both the words “chance” and “randomly," prompting Young, who also serves as the PAC's treasurer, to concede the latter was not “the word I would have selected.”
+Summers grilled him on Musk's use of both the words “chance” and “randomly," prompting Young to concede the latter was not “the word I would have selected.”

 Young said the winners knew they would be called on stage but not specifically that they would win the money.